 You already know how important it is for patients to know who you are.
 But it is equally important for them to know what you do, why you do it, and how you do it.

 Hi, I’m Xaña Winans, owner and CEO of Golden Proportions Marketing, the most experienced dental marketing company in the country.
-Today I’m going to explain how vision, mission, and culture differ, and why they’re all important when it comes to providing a better experience for your patients.
+Today I’m going to explain how vision, mission, and culture differ, and why they’re all important when it comes to providing a better new dental patient experience.

 Get 2020 vision